HwWobbe/DefinitiveData-DeltaAlerts/README.md

-DefinitiveData is simply the best data for a particular use.
+DefinitiveData is simply the best available data for a particular use.
 This, of course, is highly context sensitive.
 ...

 # DefinitiveData-DeltaAlerts